otakupahp/sdk-license-manager-for-woocommerce/README.md

  1. Include the License SDK codebase
  2. Load the library by including the License.php file
  3. Configure the system constants
- 4. Set a WP Schedule action to check the license validy
+ 4. Set a WP Schedule action to check the license validity
- 5. (Optional) Validity function to use in your plugin to determine if the plugin is active or not

 ### 1. Including the codebase

-Using a subtree in your plugin, theme or site’s Git repository to include License SDK is the recommended method.
+Using a subtree in your plugin to include License SDK is the recommended method.

 #### Step 1.
 Add the Repository as a Remote

 git remote add -f subtree-license-sdk https://github.com/otakupahp/sdk-license-manager-for-woocommerce.git

-Adding the subtree as a remote allows us to refer to it in short from via the name subtree-license-sdk, instead of the full GitHub URL.
+Adding the subtree as a remote allows us to refer to it in a short form via the name subtree-license-sdk, instead of the full GitHub URL.

 #### Step 2.
 Add the Repo as a Subtree